-As you know, St Wilfrid's CE Primary School aims to be a school where every aspect of a child is focused on and developed, including how they feel about themselves, their learning and their future.
+St Wilfrid's CE Primary School is a school where every aspect of a child is focused on and developed, including how they feel about themselves, their learning and their future.
 We want all of our pupils to develop as happy and confident people who can express their views clearly and thoughtfully.
-We are dedicated to and passionate about our “Rights-Respecting School” status: Silver.
+We are dedicated to and passionate about our “Rights-Respecting School” status: Gold.
 This is an award which is given to schools on behalf of UNICEF.

 UNICEF is the world’s leading organisation working for children and their rights.
 In 1989, governments worldwide promised all children the same rights by adopting the UN Convention on the Rights of the Child (CRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.
 These are rights that all children have.
 They cannot be taken away and it is adults who have the responsibility to ensure their rights are met.
 The core rights that we focus on are: